Magnet Free-Fall and Gravitational Mass Experiment

 The inertial mass reduction seen with the NSNS magnet object in free-fall has huge implications for air and space travel.
 A bar magnet type field as seen in a normal magnet can be replicated with a solenoid type electromagnetic coil as it has a north pole on one side and a south pole on the other.
 Aircraft and spacecraft with a solenoid coil around its axis of travel moving in the direction of north pole to south pole would experience inertial mass reduction allowing the craft to accelerate at higher rates without the craft and its crew experiencing higher g-forces.

 It is possible that inertia is a result of virtual particle electron/positron pairs popping in and out of existence as in QFT and that this specific magnetic field around a moving object reduces virtual electron/positron collisions with the object and therefore lowers its inertia.
 Another possibility is that the field reorrients the virtual particle pairs so when they annihilate the resulting short lived ‘dark’ gamma rays are less likely to collide with the object and impart their momentum.
 Determining what exactly causes inertia is a huge challenge but determining that a specific type of magnetic field in motion can reduce it is a major step in that process.
+Another possibility is that an object with a magnetic field, in motion in the direction of north pole to south pole, contracts spacetime at the south pole and expands it at the north pole, a possible warp drive type phenomenon.

 5. Raw and Collated Data